rraghavkaushik/Sarvam-Assignment/README.md

 ---

-### Running Tests
+## Running Tests

-Please refer to 'einops-rearrange_from_scratch.ipynb' from notebook folder for case by case implementation.
+Please refer to 'einops-rearrange_from_scratch.ipynb' from notebook folder for case by case testing.

 The repo includes multiple test modules to validate functionality against known cases and ensure correctness.